kdy0820/kdy0820/README.md

 ## Hey there! 👋

-I'm Keith, a second-year student at UBC Sauder working towards a digital marketing/product marketing role in the tech industry.
+I'm Keith, a second-year student at UBC Sauder working towards a PM/PMM role in the tech industry.

 I've always been interested in understanding the intricacies of human behavior but I've never been technical.
 This is my attempt at getting a little more familiar with coding to analyze data and extract actionable insights.